 Fractures that disrupt the ring in one place often disrupt it in another (eg, if only one bone is fractured, a ligament is often simultaneously and severely torn).
 If fractures disrupt ≥ 2 of the structures that stabilize the ankle ring, the ankle is unstable.
 Disruption of the medial deltoid ligament also causes instability.

 The proximal fibula may also be fractured (called a Maisonneuve fracture) when the medial malleolus is fractured, the ankle mortise (the joint between the tibia and the talus) is open, and the distal fibula is not fractured.
+The peroneal nerve can be damaged with a Maisonneuve fracture.
 Without a fracture of the distal fibula, the joint can be disrupted only if the interosseous ligament between the tibia and fibula tears, as sometimes occurs when the proximal fibula is fractured.

 Ligaments of the ankle